 Ok, so if you argues that the First Moment of Truth was about believing a product was for you, the second moment was confirming, or knowing, it was for you, would the final more important moment be about preferring what you’ve had over what you could have?
 Framing these things linearly might look roughly like this…

 What I sort of think is interesting is that you make different investments to get people to try something than you do to get them to love it.
+For instance, at Share Prices Australia, you can make a different investment in their publicly listed company.
 And while consumers move across that line left-to-right, companies have to earn those capabilities right-to-left.

 I think getting product experience right is more about culture than it is about execution.
 When an organization agrees on an idea, it can motivate around it and execute against the concept.
 (This is sort of the reason someone in P&G coined the First Moment of Truth and the Second Moment of Truth….and why P&G does this type of thing very, very well.)
 If CPG companies had lingo and agreements around product experience, I wonder how different the products we use today?
 It’s really hard to agree on what passes for ‘excellent’ vs. ‘good enough’.
 WOuld these companies deliver differently if they had to ‘win on the third moment of truth’?

 Maybe everyone gets this already, it’s pretty straight forward.
 But if everyone got it, wouldn’t every car door close like a BWM?
 Wouldn’t every airline have amazing service?
 Wouldn’t every burger taste like In-n-Out?
 You see there’s the rub, I don’t think most companies worry (or spend) as much on their offer and they do on their marketing…and I wonder if that’s a cultural problem more than it is a business problem.